I am seventy-one but I discovered my orgasm at twenty-five and enjoyed a great deal of orgasmic sex in the years … Read More

 “The question we’re considering here – How to avoid the terrible and unnecessary emotional conflict arising from fictional ideas about others or ourselves?
-Anyone with a functioning mind can fall into the trap… ” Read More at Street Articles
+Anyone with a functioning mind can fall … Read More

 Todd Vickers Published at Street Articles

 “We miss higher values if we habitually (unconsciously) judge according to goals.
 A dear friend, who I will call Gregg, described meeting a young woman.
 On the couch, their honesty orbited sex.
-Her beauty induced his longing, but her unrealistic expectations stopped him.
-Their evening passed in intimate conversation only.
-Similar experiences made Gregg consider himself a sexual … Read More
+Her beauty induced … Read More